cameron7702/Brain-Tumour-Segmentation/README.md

 To determine the position and size of a tumour, it can be segmented from the surrounding image.
 By using the [U-Net architecture](https://arxiv.org/abs/1505.04597), a convolutional nueral network can be trained using fewer images through data augmentation.

 ## Objective:
 The goal of this project is to apply transfer learning to a brain tumour dataset for image segmentation.
+The U-Net model was adapted from [Subhajit Das](https://github.com/sdsubhajitdas)

 Dataset: